kesjayaweera/SmartGate_S210/README.md

 Features include:

 - Real-time object detection to set the state of the physical gate.
-The rules are set within the `config/` folder to set the list of stimuli that triggers the specified state of the gate (more details in [Setup](#setup)).
+The rules are set within the `config/` folder.
+The `config.json` file contains the general rules to set the list of stimuli that triggers the specified state of the gate (more details in [Setup](#setup)).

 - Utilizing TensorRT engine optimization to enhance inference performance under the Jetson Nano.
 The optimized models are saved as `.engine` files within the `models/` folder.
 Models are obtained from the [Marsupial](https://github.com/carlosclaiton/marsupial) dataset.